 Chum salmon is one of the largest species of Pacific salmon, second only to Chinook salmon in size.

 During their marine phase, chums are dark metallic blue on the back and silver on the sides and belly.
-Tiny dark specks may be present, but chums do not have large spots like those on Chinook, coho, and pink salmon.
+Tiny dark specks may be present, but chums do not have large spots like those on Chinook, Coho, and Pink salmon.
 The tail of a chum salmon is highly forked, lacks spots, and has silver streaks along the fin rays.

-Chinook salmon is also highly valued for its dietary nutritional content includes high levels of important omega-3 fatty acids.
+Spring salmon is also highly valued for its dietary nutritional content includes high levels of important omega-3 fatty acids.

 The appearance of this fish changes based on the season.
 During the breeding season, their scales have a gray coloration and their underbelly is pinkish-white.
 Outside of the breeding season they have iridescent silver scales.